 PeopleSpheres is an HR platform that gathers all your HR modules in one place.
 PeopleSpheres creates a unique and personalized management environment composed of various softwares by having a centralized interface for all the best-of-breed HR systems.
 This way, users can easily navigate between the different systems, without any complexities.
 PeopleSpheres HR dashboard is suitable to all industries, whether an organization is expanding internationally, growing bigger, or looking to modernize its’ HR management system.

 Career Management: a Powerful Tool

 It can be unclear how supervisors can actively participate in their employees’ career management and development.
-An effective career management ultimately means supporting career progression of your employees: it is the role of managers to guide their employees in developing their own career path and give them as many tools as possible to achieve their career goals.
+Effective career management ultimately means supporting the career progression of your employees: it is the role of managers to guide their employees in developing their own career paths and give them as many tools as possible to achieve their career goals.
 After all, as their supervisor, you’re the best positioned to help create a plan focused on their needs and current skills.

 One of the main goals of career management is to cope with changes in the world of work (organizational, technological, economic, social, legal, etc.) through the mapping of available resources such jobs, age, qualifications of each employee, and key skills.

 Skills management and diagnosis can be done through various techniques but interviewing your employees is an essential first step.
 During this first meeting, we advise you to set up a personal sheet for every employee.
 This sheet should include a description of their job in its current state, the condition of exercise, the current tasks, and how they accessed their job.
 You can also include some background information: their previous job or internships, their diploma, etc. Then, you must communicate with your employees to plan the next steps of their careers.
 Indeed, you should definitely grasp what skills they want to learn, what new qualification or certification they want to get, what project they would be passionate about, their aspiration and what posts they aspire to!